L1-Penalized Quantile Regression in High-Dimensional Sparse Models: The Estimator, the Penalty Level, and Overview of Rate Results

 \subsection{Basic Setting}

-The set-up of interest corresponds to a parametric quantile regression model, where the dimension $p$ of the underlying model increases with the sample size $n$.
+The setting of interest corresponds to a parametric quantile regression model, where the dimension $p$ of the underlying model increases with the sample size $n$.
 Namely, we consider a response variable $y$ and $p$-dimensional covariates $x$ such that the $u$-th conditional quantile function of $y$ given $x$ is given by where $\mathcal{U}\subset(0,1)$ is a compact set of quantile indices.
+Recall that the $u$-th conditional quantile $F^{-1}_{y_i|x_i}(u|x)$ is the inverse of the conditional distribution function $F_{y_i|x_i}(y|x_i)$ of $y_i$ given $x_i$.
 We consider the case where the dimension $p$ of the model is large, possibly much larger than the available sample size $n$, but the true model $\beta(u)$ has a sparse support having only $s_u \leq s \leq n/\log(n \vee p)$ non-zero components for all $u\in\mathcal{U}$.